pnp/blog/content/post/Creating-a-SharePoint-site-using-the-configuration-of-another-site-with-PnP-Powershell/index.md

 ## Further ALM Background

 Not overly sure on what Application Lifecycle Management is yet?
 Don't worry, I've got you covered!
-You can check out [these blog posts](https://www.lowcodelewis.com/blog/category/ALM) on my site, [Low Code Lewis](https://www.lowcodelewis.com/), where I give you a bit of guidance to getting started with Application Lifecycle Management and Power Platform.
+You can check out these blog postson my site, [Low Code Lewis](https://www.lowcodelewis.com/), where I give you a bit of guidance to getting started with Application Lifecycle Management and Power Platform.

 * [A simple start to Application Lifecycle Management with Power Platform](https://www.lowcodelewis.com/blog/a-simple-start-to-application-lifecycle-management-with-power-platform)
 * [Environment Variables](https://www.lowcodelewis.com/blog/environment-variables)